This startup really is trying to create living woolly mammoths from DNA

 “Most of the science has been solved,” says Lamm.
 “It’s really just some of the challenging engineering aspects that we’re now working through.
 And so our goal is four to six years to have our first calves.
 We think it’s an aggressive goal.
 But we think it’s doable based on where we are.”

 Whether it’s actually a good idea is another question.
 Other researchers have highlighted some of the potential risks of reintroducing extinct species to an ecosystem; it isn’t clear how other species might be impacted.
 (It’s also somewhat questionable how the elephant-mammoth hybrids might be impacted, as the Arctic quickly warms and dozens or hundreds of wildfires burn each year.)
-There are also hundreds of other less-risky ways to address climate change.
+There are also hundreds of other less risky ways to address climate change.

 Church argues that if introducing the animals doesn’t go well, it’s reversible.
 “It’s not like introducing an insect,” he says.
 “These are relatively large species that we can track.
 So it’s obviously something that we can monitor and roll back if needed.”